Rock Climbing at Vedauwoo

 Whether you are new to the sport of rock climbing or a seasoned expert, I think you’ll find value and challenge here, a place I’ve had the good fortune to frequent for quite a long time.

 The site is divided into 4 basic sections: VEDAUWOO (which makes up over 50% of the site), THE SNOWY RANGE, CAYMAN BRAC, and “OTHER” areas.
-Each of these sections has information on climbing, camping, hiking, diving, biking and other activities.
+Each of these sections has information on climbing, hiking, biking. diving and other activities.

 So, if it’s Vedauwoo in detail that you’re looking for, click on the first of the four images seen directly below to reveal nearly everything you’d want to know about this extraordinary, unique natural climbing hot spot.
 Explore the other sections of the site if you’re interested.
 Go for it!